JohnCRuf/alderman_machine/tasks/data_geocode_menu/ReadMe.md

 # data_geolocate_menu
     This task uses the census and google maps APIs to geolocate each construction project and save the results as a CSV.

+    Note that this repo distinguishes between geolocation and geomatching.
+Geolocation is the process of finding the geographic coordinates of a location from a text format, while geomatching is the process of matching coordinates to a geographic boundary.
+This task only performs geolocation.

 ## Output
 * `geolocated_(format)_df.csv`: A CSV file containing the menu money allocation cost, the ward, year, and the geographic coordinates of the project location for a specific location text format.